-Strong Defense Against Arson Charges In Michigan
+Strong Legal Defense Against Arson Charges

 The economic downturn of recent years has led a number of property owners to consider drastic measures to mitigate their losses.
 Homes and commercial properties have lost equity, leaving owners with upside-down mortgages (owing more than a property is worth in the current market).
 Some have set fire to their own buildings in order to collect on insurance.